 Rome Quadriennale headquarters moves to Porta Portese.

-The Quadrenniale di Roma, a major showcase of contemporary Italian art in the capital, will return to the capital later this year, occupying both floors of the Palazzo delle Esposizioni.
+The 2020 Quadriennale di Roma, a major showcase of contemporary Italian art in Rome, returns to the capital, occupying both floors of the Palazzo delle Esposizioni.

-Continuing a tradition begun in Rome in 1931, the 17th edition of the art fair will launch at the Via Nazionale venue on 29 October 2020 and will run until 17 January 2021.
+Continuing a tradition begun in Rome in 1931, the 17th edition of the prestigious exhibition launched at the Via Nazionale venue on 29 October 2020 but was closed within a week due to Italy's covid-19 restrictions.

-The event, which enjoys the support of the Italian culture ministry, will feature the work of 43 artists in an exhibition that promises to offer an "unprecedented perspective" on Italian art.
+The event, which enjoys the support of the Italian culture ministry, features the work of 43 artists in an exhibition that offers an "unprecedented perspective" on Italian art.

 Quadrenniale president Umberto Croppi said that the event - curated by Sarah Cosulich and Stefano Collicelli Cagol - would act as a grand revival for Italian contemporary art.